INTRODUCTION TO STATISTICAL LEARNING

 James, Gareth, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
 2021.
 An Introduction to Statistical Learning: With Applications in R. 2nd ed.
 New York: Springer.

-The final assessment consists of a written test followed by an oral interview, provided the written test has been successfully passed.
-The written test comprises multiple-choice questions.
-Examples of multiple-choice questions are available on the Ca' Foscari Moodle e-learning platform.
+The final assessment consists of a written test, followed by an oral interview, conditional on successful completion of the written test.
+The written test is open book and requires students to bring their own laptop.
+It consists of the submission of a compiled R Markdown PDF file presenting a complete data analysis.
+Examples of written tests are available on the Ca’ Foscari Moodle e-learning platform.

 written and oral